Standard library

 ## Finds the first period in the given list `l` that contains the date `d`.

-declaration find_period content optional of Period depends on
+content optional of Period

 l content list of Period,